Why employee experience matters: Understanding the ROI

 Poor physical health, mental health issues like anxiety and depression, burnout, and toxic workplace culture can cause serious harm to the overall health of an organization.
 An employee struggling with negative thoughts or high levels of stress is more likely to become disengaged, make mistakes, miss work days, or even quit their job.

-With this in mind, managers and team leaders need to keep a finger on the pulse of their team’s well-being, mental health, and internal relationships.
+With this in mind, managers and team leaders need to keep a finger on the pulse of their team’s well-being, emotional health, internal relationships, and psychological safety.
 The problem?
 Employee wellness can be hard to measure, especially if you work in a large organization and can’t communicate with each team member directly.

 An employee health and wellness survey can provide data on factors that influence employee well-being, like workloads, business management, stress, or relationships within the team.
 Such a wellness survey aims to assess team well-being, discover what drags employees down (too much work? not enough communication? external stress?), and give leaders valuable ideas to improve employee wellness.

-Statistics like workplace turnover and absence rates are helpful, but wellness survey results provide more precise data directly from employees.
+Statistics like employee turnover rates and the number of absences are helpful, but wellness survey results provide more precise data directly from employees.
 A high turnover rate lets you know you have a problem; an employee engagement survey can help discover what the issue is and what can help solve it.

 Employee wellness surveys need to be simple, clear, and detailed to provide useful feedback.
 Surveys should focus on specific data that can help you get to the root of problems like high turnover or conflicts within your company.